syncfusion-content/windowsforms-docs/WindowsForms/PDF/Metadata-XMP.md

 Digital signatures are easily transportable, cannot be imitated by someone else, and can be automatically time-stamped.
 It has the ability to ensure that once the original signed message is received, the sender cannot easily repudiate it later.

-Table 28: List of Elements in Digital Signature

 <table>
 <tr>